mweel1/usa_high_level/grants/personal-profile/index.md

 Debit card would be added by oAuthing to your bank where the source account ids would be provided as a key along with the accounts.

-When accounts are transacted it will use the [United Stated Debit System](/debit) to process transaction between two parties.
+When accounts are transacted with a 3rd party process these cards will use the [United Stated Debit System](/debit) to process transaction between two parties.

 # Public API